open5e/open5e/source/monsters/tome-of-beasts/D/dogmole.rst

 **Wormkiller Rage.** Wild dogmole packs are famed for their battles against monsters in the dark caverns of the world.
-If the dogmole draws blood against vermin, a purple worm, or other underground invertebrates, it gains a +4 boost to its Strength and Constitution, but suffers a -2 penalty to its AC.
+If the dogmole draws blood against vermin, a :ref:`srd:purple-worm`, or other underground invertebrates, it gains a +4 boost to its Strength and Constitution, but suffers a -2 penalty to its AC.
 The wormkiller rage lasts for 3 rounds.
 It cannot end the rage